 Basic Features of HDLC Protocol

-Flag: Flag fields delimit the frame at both ends with unique pattern 01111110.
-A single flag may be used for closing a frame as well as for opening the next frame.
-Bit stuffing is used to avoid the pattern to appear inside the data part of the frame.
-With the use of bit stuffing, arbitrary bit patterns can be inserted into the data field of the frame.
-This property is known as Data Transparency.
+Flag: Flag fields delimit the frame at both ends with a unique pattern.
+A single flag may use for closing a frame as well as for opening the next frame.
+Bit stuffing uses for avoiding the pattern appearing inside the data part of the frame.

-Address: It identifies the secondary that transmitted or is to receive the frame.
-This field isn’t required for the point-to-point link but it always used for the sake of maintaining uniformity.
-This field is usually 8 bit long.
+Address: It identifies the secondary that transmits or is to receive the frame.
+This field does not require the point-to-point link but it is always used for the sake of maintaining uniformity.
+This field is usually 8 bits long.

 Control: It is 1 or 2 bytes containing flow and error control information.

 Payload: This carries the data from the network layer.
 Its length may vary from one network to another.

 FCS: It is a 2-byte or 4 bytes frame check sequence for error detection.
 The standard code used in CRC (cyclic redundancy code).